radiovisual/npm-lookup-cli/readme.md

 ## Example

-Look up the [`object-assign`](https://www.npmjs.com/package/object-assign) package on npmjs.org from the command line:
+Launch the [`object-assign`](https://www.npmjs.com/package/object-assign) package on npmjs.org from the command line:

 ```
 $ npmjs object-assign